colinkingswood/colinkingswood.github.io/_posts/2017-02-19-Syntax-Highlighting.md

 With HTML we can use the <code>&lt;pre&gt;</code> tag for preformatting things, but it doesn't do syntax highlighting.
 I had a look around at other code blogs did a few searches and found [Prism](http://prismjs.com/).

-You need to download a css file and a JavaScript library.
-I would have preferred pure css, but I am not even sure if that is possible without adding a lot of classes to the HTML.
+You need to download a CSS file and a JavaScript library.
+I would have preferred pure CSS, but I am not even sure if that is possible without adding a lot of classes to the HTML.
 It took me less than 20 minutes to get it working, so that's pretty good in terms of ease of use.

 ### Download Prism libraries.